-Criterion Urinary Tract Infection (UTI) Symptomatic Urinary Tract Infection (SUTI) Must meet at least 1 of the following criteria 1a Patient had an indwelling urinary catheter in place at the time of specimen collection l and l at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C), suprapubic tenderness, or costovertebral angle pain or tenderness and l a positive urine culture of $\geq 10^5$ colony-forming units (CFU)/ml with no more than 2 species of microorganisms.
-OD OR Patient had indwelling urinary catheter removed within the 48 hours prior to l specimen collection and 1 at least 1 of the following signs or symptoms with no other recognized cause: 1 fever (>38°C), urgency, frequency, dysuria, suprapubic tenderness, or costovertebral angle pain or tenderness and 1 a positive urine culture of $\geq 10^5$ colony-forming units (CFU)/ml with no more than 2 species of microorganisms.
-1b Patient did not have an indwelling urinary catheter in place at the time of 1 specimen collection nor within 48 hours prior to specimen collection and has at least 1 of the following signs or symptoms with no other recognized cause: l fever (>38°C) in a patient that is ≤65 years of age, urgency, frequency, dysuria, suprapubic tenderness, or costovertebral angle pain or tenderness l and a positive urine culture of $\geq 10^5$ CFU/ml with no more than 2 species of 2a microorganisms.
-Patient had an indwelling urinary catheter in place at the time of specimen Za I collection l and at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C), suprapubic tenderness, or costovertebral angle pain or tenderness and a positive urinalysis demonstrated by at least 1 of the following findings: a. positive dipstick for leukocyte esterase and/or nitrite b. pyuria (urine specimen with ≥10 white blood cells [WBC]/mm3 of unspun urine or ≥3 WBC/high power field of spun urine)
+Criterion n Urinary Tract Infection (UTI) Symptomatic Urinary Tract Infection (SUTI) Must meet at least 1 of the following criteria 1a Patient had an indwelling urinary catheter in place at the time of specimen collection and at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C), suprapubic tenderness, or costovertebral angle pain or tenderness and a positive urine culture of $\geq 10^5$ colony-forming units (CFU)/ml with no more than 2 species of microorganisms.
+OR Patient had indwelling urinary catheter removed within the 48 hours prior to specimen collection and at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C), urgency, frequency, dysuria, suprapubic tenderness, or costovertebral angle pain or tenderness and a positive urine culture of $\geq 10^5$ colony-forming units (CFU)/ml with no more than 2 species of microorganisms.
+1b Patient did not have an indwelling urinary catheter in place at the time of specimen collection nor within 48 hours prior to specimen collection and has at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C) in a patient that is ≤65 years of age, urgency, frequency, dysuria, suprapubic tenderness, or costovertebral angle pain or tenderness and a positive urine culture of $\geq 10^5$ CFU/ml with no more than 2 species of microorganisms.
+2a Patient had an indwelling urinary catheter in place at the time of specimen collection and at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C), suprapubic tenderness, or costovertebral angle pain or tenderness and a positive urinalysis demonstrated by at least 1 of the following findings: a. positive dipstick for leukocyte esterase and/or nitrite b. pyuria (urine specimen with ≥10 white blood cells [WBC]/mm 3 of unspun urine or ≥3 WBC/high power field of spun urine)